 While new technology in the healthcare industry poses challenges for healthcare IT leaders, taking the above steps to create an employee-centered security awareness program will go a long way in ensuring the safety of company and patient data.

-As the Internet of Things grows, it’s posing new risks to the cybersecurity of both public and private systems.
+The Internet of Things is posing cybersecurity risks to both public and private systems.